Is lightning near Scranton right now?

 Thunderstorm season near Scranton

-Scranton sits in Pennsylvania, which averages about 35 thunderstorm days a year — roughly 1.4× the US average of 25.
+Lightning near Scranton follows Pennsylvania's pattern of about 35 thunderstorm days a year, roughly 1.4× the national average of 25.
 Lightning near Scranton is most frequent June–August.

 - PA thunderstorm days/yr